Logo Asili

 Akagera National Park is a testament to Rwanda's commitment to wildlife conservation and sustainable tourism, offering visitors thrilling wildlife encounters, breathtaking scenery, and the chance to experience the magic of the African savannah—all within a few hours of the capital city.

-Highlights of Akagera National Park:
+Highlights of Akagera National Park

 Diverse Ecosystems